NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 HPXML Windows
 *************

-Each window or glass door area is entered as an ``/HPXML/Building/BuildingDetails/Enclosure/Windows/Window``.
+Each window or glass door area is entered as a ``/HPXML/Building/BuildingDetails/Enclosure/Windows/Window``.

   ============================================  =================  ================  ========================  ========  =========  =============================================================
   Element                                       Type               Units             Constraints               Required  Default    Notes